 Time spent photographing vineyards in Napa, however, reignited the photography spark, and after Ten years in the industry I reopened my old business, this time allowing me the freedom to pursue my many interests on my own terms.

-I remain faithful to the motto I established for Nuance Data Systems in 1984:
+I stay faithful to the motto I established for Nuance Data Systems in 1984:

 “Technology Should Set You Free, Not Make You Crazy!”